 - Try a fondue at lunchtime rather than in the evening.
 This way you will avoid hot sweats and broken sleep as you metabolise all that cheese.

-- Pimp up your fondue with a side of charcuterie & salad, mostly known as the "Fondue Complet"
+- Pimp up your fondue with a side of charcuterie and salad, mostly known as the "Fondue Complet".

-- If you're in a group of four, try 2 different types of fondue between you as most restaurants offer fondues for a minimum of 2 people sharing.
+- If you're in a group of four, try two different types of fondue between you as most restaurants offer fondues for a minimum of two people sharing.